Ahmed-Ssalem/Ahmed-Ssalem/README.md

 # <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" draggable="false" > About me
 <br />

 - 🌱 I will learn frontend as soon as possible

-- 🎓 Computer Engineering Student Faculty of Computers and Information Technology
+- 🎓 Computer Engineering Student at Faculty of Computers and Information Technology

 - 💬 Ask me about anything, I will be happy to help